RFK Racing: Cup Series

 Founded in 1988, the NASCAR program is built around having multiple cars and providing engine, engineering, and race car build services to other NASCAR teams fielding Ford-branded vehicles.
 The multi-team aspect of the company allows for information and resources to be shared across the enterprise, improving the performance of all of the teams.
 Since the 2004 season, engines for the cars have been provided by Roush-Yates Engines, a partnership between Roush Fenway Racing and now-closed rival Yates Racing, with Doug Yates as a head engine builder.
-Roush-Yates also provides engines, cars and parts to other Cup teams, including Wood Brothers Racing, Team Penske, Rick Ware Racing, Haas Factory Team, and Front Row Motorsports.
+Roush-Yates also provides engines, cars and parts to other Cup teams, including Wood Brothers Racing, Team Penske, and Front Row Motorsports.

 Between 1998 and 2000 and 2003–2009, Roush Racing operated five full-time Cup teams (6, 16, 17, 26/97, 99), more than any other organization including Hendrick Motorsports and Richard Childress Racing, which have both operated as many as four full-time teams.
 Beginning in 2001, after years of operating in separate facilities, the teams were moved into a single shop in Concord, North Carolina to improve performance and communication.
 Roush Racing set a NASCAR record by putting all five of its race teams in the Chase for the Nextel Cup in 2005.
 Following the 2009 season, Roush Fenway was ordered by NASCAR to shrink its operation to four Sprint Cup Series teams, ceding the No. 26 team.
 The team would later shrink to three teams after the 2011 season, and would shrink again to two teams after the 2016 season.
 For 2025, RFK went back to a 3-car operation for the first time since 2016.

-On November 29, 2023, it was announced that the number 60 will be brought up from the Xfinity Series, to enter the 2024 Daytona 500 with David Ragan.
-The team will be racing under the banner of Stage 60.
-It will also compete on a part time schedule with different drivers.
-Starting in 2025, RFK will expand the 60 team into a full time operation with driver Ryan Preece, and Kroger being the sponsor.
+On November 29, 2023, it was announced that the number 60 would be brought up from the O'Reilly Auto Parts Series, to enter the 2024 Daytona 500 with David Ragan.
+The team raced under the banner of Stage 60.
+It also competed on a part-time schedule with different drivers.
+In 2025, RFK expanded the 60 team into a full time operation with driver Ryan Preece, and Kroger was the main sponsor.

-Xfinity Series
+O'Reilly Auto Parts Series

-The Xfinity Series operation began in 1992 with the No. 60 driven by Mark Martin.
+The O'Reilly Auto Parts Series operation began in 1992 with the No. 60 driven by Mark Martin.
 The No. 60 team has been dominant throughout its history, amassing many wins with Martin; three driver's championships with Greg Biffle in 2002, Carl Edwards in 2007, and Chris Buescher in 2015; and an owner's championship with Edwards in 2011.
-The No. 6 team won back-to-back driver's championships in 2011 and 2012 with Ricky Stenhouse Jr. Following the departures of Ryan Reed, Chase Briscoe, and Austin Cindric, Roush's Xfinity program was closed following the 2018 season.
+The No. 6 team won back-to-back driver's championships in 2011 and 2012 with Ricky Stenhouse Jr. Following the departures of Ryan Reed, Chase Briscoe, and Austin Cindric, Roush's O'Reilly Auto Parts program was closed following the 2018 season.

+Between 2008 and 2010 RFK set a record with 79 consecutive Top 10 Finishes.
+A feet that was broken by Jr Motorsports broke in August 2026.